YanKolev/LLM_Local_Linux_Memos/LLM_local_linux_memos/LFEL1009/notes.md

 - we run tofu plan to validate our configs and ensure that the actions in proporses are what we expect. we can save the plan and use tofu apply later to make those exact changes to the infra.

-2. **tofu apply**: starts the same way as tofu plan. by figuring out what changes need to eb made to your resources.
+2. **tofu apply**: starts the same way as tofu plan. by figuring out what changes need to be made to your resources.
 It takes it further: **makes those changes using provider's API**. before any changes, conformation is required (unless skipped before).

 - tofu apply creates a new plan before applying changes and shows it to you when asking for confirmation.
 OR we can give it a plan file what you previously created with tofu plan >> execute specific set of approved changes reliably.